 "I can't believe it's not butter!"

-That's right, there's not a smidge of butter in fruit butters.
+That's right, there's not a smidge of butter in fruit butter.
 The name derives from their smooth and spreadable consistency - just like room-temperature butter!

 Fruit Butter Recipes